Lucsantosg/CloudLogAnalysis/manage_logs.md

 ## Getting information about your logs
 {: #info_about_logs}

-To obtain general information about your logs, use the `bx logging log-show` or the `cf logging status` command.
+To obtain general information about your logs, use the `ibmcloud logging log-show` or the `cf logging status` command.
 For more information, see:

 * [Viewing log information by using the {{site.data.keyword.Bluemix_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs/viewing_log_information_cloud.html#viewing_log_status)
 * [Viewing log information by using the CF plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs/viewing_log_information.html#viewing_log_status).

 For example, to keep cost under control, you might want to monitor the size of the logs of your apps over a period of time.
 For example, you might want to know the size of each log type during a week for a {{site.data.keyword.Bluemix_notm}} space to identify if any app or service is generating more logs than expected.
-To check the size of your logs, use the `bx logging log-show` or the `cf logging status` command.
+To check the size of your logs, use the `ibmcloud logging log-show` or the `cf logging status` command.

 You can view information about logs that are stored in a space domain, an organization domain, or an account domain.